Freeze-blz/toolbox/README.md

-D64niceGUI is an UI for the existing commandlinetool D64nice
+D64niceGUI is an UI for the existing commandline tool D64nice

 D64nice is used for beautifying Dirart by replacing Pipe and Line chars with signs, which exists in the lower and upper PETSCII ROM Char of the C64

-D64niceGui is an Windows UI für the commandline tool, which makes it easier to fullfill tasks like:
+D64niceGui is an Windows UI für the commandline tool, which makes it easier to fulfill tasks like:

 - Batch calls
 - Error handling